StevenBlack/intl/readme.md

 SET COLLATE specifies a collation sequence for character fields in subsequent indexing and sorting operations.

-The following collation sequence options are available in vfp:
+The following collation sequence options are available in VFP:

 | Options | Language |
 | ------- | ----- |